SSalario

 • Housing is the largest living wage driver — states with high rent see living wages 30–50% above low-cost states

-• The U.S. Census median household income of $80,610 sits at or below the living wage threshold in most states
+• The U.S. Census median household income of $83,730 sits near or below the living wage threshold in many states

 What the MIT Living Wage Calculator Actually Measures